talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 > (Argument #1) This argument is an appeal to hypocrisy (*the Tu quoque fallacy*).
 That I fail to meet my own standards is nothing more than a personal failure and does not invalidate my principles.
 My failure to pick up a piece of litter that I've dropped does not invalidate my claim that littering is wrong.
 That I may fall short and in some way be complicit in an animal's death in no way invalidates the moral claim that the exploitation of animals is wrong.
 >
-> (Argument #2) "It is wrong to inflict unnecessary death on nonhuman animals and it is especially wrong, pro tanto, to do so intentionally.
+> (Argument #2) "It is wrong to inflict unnecessary death on nonhuman animals and it is especially wrong ... to do so intentionally.
 Where one must choose between bringing about death as a side-effect, one should, all else equal, pursue the latter course of action".
 > - The Intentional Killing of Field Animals and Ethical Veganism *by*  Joe Wills
 >
 > (Argument #3) "While not logically impossible, it is *almost impossible* to avoid being complicit in suffering with our current food chain.
 Veganism is a way of living which seeks to exclude, *as far as is possible and practicable*, all forms of exploitation of, and cruelty to, animals [...].
 Raising an animal from forcible impregnation to their untimely death merely to satisfy our desire for taste is not comparable to deaths we have little way of avoiding as consumers."